 A Hungarian Christmas classic.
-The apricot jam and walnut encased in the crumbly pastry with the smooth rich chocolate top taste delicious together.
-My whole close and extended family expects (demands) these at Christmas now since I first ventured to make them a couple of years ago.
-You can see my very first attempt here on the pictures.
-Each time I make it, I always come back to this recipe.
+The apricot jam and walnut filling is encased in crumbly pastry layers, finished with a smooth chocolate top.
+My whole close and extended family expects these at Christmas since I first made them a couple of years ago.
+My very first attempt is here on the pictures.
+Every year I come back to this recipe.

 Couple of things I learned over he years:

-– you can be more generous with the filling then first thought, it’s not going to slide apart easily
+– you can be generous with the filling it’s not going to slide apart easily

 – more jam is better than less jam

 – dark chocolate is better than milk chocolate for the top